mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 Here I managed to convince GHC that `inlining0` doesn't look very inlineable.
-If we compile with `-O2` (as we will do in every example from now on) and dump `Goaf.hi` interface file, we will see no unfolding of `inlining0`'s body (if you use a different version of GHC you may be unable to reproduce this output exactly):
+If we compile with `-O2` (as we will do in every example from now on) and dump the `Goaf.hi` interface file, we will see no unfolding of `inlining0`'s body (if you use a different version of GHC, you may be unable to reproduce this output exactly):

 ```